Interpersonal skills are important and also show how you can use the ability as a scope and resource in any situation.

 There are all good and bad days in life.
-However, letting them affect how you do the work and approaching others can be a problem.
+However, letting them affect how you do the work and approach others can be a problem.

 When you are focusing on developing interpersonal skills, you also need to approach things positively.

-Try to remind yourself of the good things from your life and job.
+Try to remind yourself of the good things in your life and job.